-What is the "Devil Corps Village" that actually existed in the Meiji period?
-Iwate Prefecture, which explores the legend and true identity of demons.
+What was the "Oni Shigai Village" that actually existed during the Meiji period?
+Discovering the legend and true identity of the demon [Iwate Prefecture]

 The area became known to the world when it was used as the setting for the novel "Murder in Demon Corpse Village" (published in 1998, written by Yoshimura Tatsuya, published by Kadokawa Haruki Corporation), but it has been attracting attention again in recent years due to the "Demon Slayer: Kimetsu no Yaiba" boom